thirdweb-dev/react/etc/react.api.md

 // @public (undocumented)
 export function useSigner(): Signer_2 | undefined;

+// Warning: (ae-forgotten-export) The symbol "Split" needs to be exported by the entry point index.d.ts
+//
+// @public (undocumented)
+export function useSplit(moduleAddress?: string): Split | undefined;

 // Warning: (ae-forgotten-export) The symbol "Token" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)